Princess Margriet Celebrates At Her Old Home

 Click here to visit the website of the palace.Filed under Dutch Royals

-Tagged Anniversary, Het Loo Palace, Palaces, Patronage, Princess Margriet, The Arts.
+Tagged Anniversary, Het Loo Palace, Palaces, Patronage, Princess Margriet of the Netherlands, The Arts.